How much can you borrow?

 - Income – this is not just how much your household brings in, but how much is left for home loan repayments after the bills and day-to-day expenses are paid.

-- Level of debt – how much you owe on other loans and credit card limits will also influence your available income.
+- Level of debt – how much you owe on other loans, and your credit card limits also influence your available income.

-- Savings history – having a savings history of at least 3 months demonstrates to a lender that you’ll be able to manage your home loan repayments.
+- Savings history – A savings history of at least 3 months demonstrates to a lender that you’ll be able to manage your repayments.

-- Home loan term – a lender will look more favourably at a longer loan term, but remember it will mean you pay more interest over the life of the loan.
+- Home loan term – a lender will look more favourably at a longer loan term, however this means you pay more interest over the life of the loan.

-- Property value - a lender may conduct a valuation of your chosen property to determine the amount they are willing to lend you.
+- Property value - a lender may conduct a valuation of your chosen property to determine the amount they're prepared to lend you.

 How much deposit do I need for a home loan?

-What is a good deposit on a house?
-The simple answer is as much as you can possibly get together.
-The larger the deposit you have, the smaller the loan you’ll need, the easier the approval process will be and the better the interest rate and loan terms you’ll be able to negotiate.
+The simple answer is as much as you can possibly save.
+The larger the deposit you have, the smaller the loan you’ll need which will make the approval process easier and enable you to negotiate a better interest rate and loan terms.

-The minimum home loan deposit normally required is 10%, but you should try and get at least 20% together if you can.
-That’s because if you borrow more than 80% of a property’s value, your lender may require you to take out Lenders’ Mortgage Insurance.
+Generally, the minimum home loan deposit required is 10%, but you should try and save at least 20% if you can, because if you borrow more than 80% of a property’s value, your lender may require you to take out Lenders’ Mortgage Insurance.

-It’s also worth checking if you’re eligible for any grants or government schemes (like the First Home Owner Grant), as they can help to bolster your deposit amount.
+It’s also worth checking if you’re eligible for any grants or government schemes (such as the First Home Owner Grant), as they can help to boost your deposit amount.

 What is Lenders Mortgage Insurance (LMI)?

-The size of the loan - the bigger your loan, the higher the cost of LMI.
+- The size of the loan - the bigger your loan, the higher the LMI

-The purpose of the loan – investors can pay as much as 20% more for LMI than home buyers.
+- The purpose of the loan – investors can pay as much as 20% more for LMI than owner occupiers

-Your employment status – how much you earn and whether you work full time or casual can influence the cost of LMI.
+- Your employment status – how much you earn and whether your work is full time or casual

-The insurer used by your lender - premiums differ between insurers.
+- The insurer - premiums differ between insurers

-Having a family member go guarantor on your loan (While we don't offer guarantor loans for Tiimely Own Home Loans, we can assist you in finding a suitable guarantor loan through our in-house broker service).
+- Having a guarantor on your loan (Tiimely Own home loans don't offer guarantor loans, however our in-house broker service can assist you in finding a suitable guarantor loan), and

-Applying for the First Home Loan Deposit Scheme and
+- Applying for the First Home Loan Deposit Scheme

 Can you borrow more money with a bigger deposit?

-In short, no. However, your maximum purchase price may increase with a higher deposit.
+In short, no. However, your maximum purchase price may increase if you have a higher deposit.

-When we look at your borrowing power, we take into account your ability to comfortably meet repayment requirements, which is impacted by your income, expenses, other financial commitments and living/family situation (eg de facto, single, dependents or no).
-All of these factors can impact how much you can borrow.
-Using tools like borrowing calculators is an easy way to get an idea of how much you can borrow.
+When assessing your borrowing power, we look at your ability to comfortably meet repayment requirements.
+Your income, expenses, other financial commitments and also your living situation (e.g. de facto, single, dependents), all impact on how much you can borrow.

 How can I increase my borrowing power?

-Having extra income (like a second job or side hustle), and ensuring you have all your extra income types (like overtime or commission) included when filling out an application.
-A borrowing calculator can also help!
+Things like closing unused credit cards or reducing the limits or having extra income (like a second job or side hustle) can help.
+Also, make sure that you have all your extra income types (like overtime or commission) included when filling out an application.

 Related content